tusharpatil2005/AGRICARD/README.md

    •	Multi-payment Options – UPI, Net Banking, Wallets, and Cash on Delivery.
    •	Blockchain-based Smart Contracts – For secure and transparent transactions.
 5. Additional Features

-   •	Community & Support – Discussion forums, FAQs, and expert advice sections.
+   • Community & Support Platforms – Includes discussion forums, comprehensive FAQs, and expert advisory sections to foster knowledge sharing.

+   • Geo-based Product Search – Integration with Google Maps to enable customers to locate and search for specific fruits or produce from nearby sources.

+   • Farmer Community Pages – Dedicated pages for farmers to showcase products, share updates, and engage with the marketplace community.

+   • Government Schemes Integration – Centralized section providing verified information and updates on relevant government schemes and subsidies for farmers.

+   • Crop Pre-booking System – Allows buyers to pre-book crops directly from farmers, supporting demand forecasting and reducing post-harvest uncertainties.

 ## E.Project Planning and Design